lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

       All sound files must be in mp3 format for the AGT to function.

-To load your own recordings for the AGT, firstly, open the folder :file:`[mgt]` by following the path below:
+To load your own recordings for the AGT, open the folder :file:`[mgt]` by following the path below:

 :guilabel:`C:\Users\username\AppData\Local\Programs\LART\ResearchClient\lart_research_client\web\audio\agt`